daevlin/daevlin.github.io/_posts/2020-07-17-Zero2Auto_analysis.md

 **Cruloaders second layer**

 So!
-With that let's move onto the next stage and look at the unpacked/decrypted payload I dumped out earlier, after it was decrypted, to see what this second stage does.
+With that knowledge, let's move onto the next stage and look at the unpacked/decrypted payload I dumped out earlier, after it was decrypted, to see what this second stage does.

 Imports of our unpacked payload does not look that suspicous.
 Output from the command "rabin2.exe -i unpacked_cruloader.exe":